casdoor/casdoor-website/docs/syncer/AzureAD.md

 ---
-title: Azure AD
+title: Azure AD syncer
-description: Using Azure AD Syncer to synchronize users from Azure Active Directory
+description: Sync users from Azure Active Directory (Microsoft Entra ID) to Casdoor via Microsoft Graph.
-keywords: [syncer, azure ad, microsoft]
+keywords: [syncer, azure ad, microsoft, Entra]
 authors: [nomeguy]
 ---

-Azure AD Syncer enables automatic user synchronization from Azure Active Directory (Microsoft Entra ID) to Casdoor.
-The syncer uses the Microsoft Graph API to fetch user information and keeps your user directory up to date.
+The **Azure AD syncer** pulls users from Azure Active Directory (Microsoft Entra ID) into Casdoor using the Microsoft Graph API and keeps the directory in sync.

 ## Prerequisites

-Before configuring the Azure AD syncer, you need to set up an application registration in Azure Portal with the appropriate permissions.
+Register an application in the [Azure Portal](https://portal.azure.com) and grant it the permissions below.

 ### Step 1: Register an Application